robstarbuck/content.robstarbuck.uk/treact/index.md

 }
 ```

-With this in mind, it’s easy to see how `rank` may be stateful to allow users to limit the ranks being viewed.
+With this in mind, it’s easy to see how `rank` may be stateful, allowing users to limit the ranks being viewed.

 We can also opt to observe different keys of our trees, for instance Species is probably not all that useful to most people who know trees by their common names.